-a decrease in Net sales, as well as an unfavorable impact from Other (charges) gains, net.
+- a decrease in Net sales, as well as an unfavorable impact from Other (charges) gains, net.
 In December 2015, we terminated our existing agreement with a raw materials supplier in Singapore.
 In connection with the contract termination, we recorded \$174 million to Other (charges) gains, net.
-We also recorded long-lived impairment losses of \$123 million to fully write-off certain ethanol related assets at our acetyl facility in Nanjing, China during the three months ended December 31, 2015.
-See Note 18 - Other (Charges) Gains, Net in the accompanying consolidated financial statements for further information;

-- an increase in depreciation and amortization expense as a result of \$39 million in accelerated depreciation expense related to property, plant and equipment no longer in use at our ethanol technology development unit in Clear Lake, Texas, beginning in June 2015; - an increase in net periodic benefit cost of \$32 million; and - costs of \$10 million incurred related to the start-up of our Fairway joint venture;
+We also recorded long-lived asset impairment losses of \$123 million to fully write-off certain ethanol related assets at our acetyl facility in Nanjing, China during the three months ended December 31, 2015; - an increase in depreciation and amortization expense as a result of \$39 million in accelerated depreciation expense related to property, plant and equipment no longer in use at our ethanol technology development unit in Clear Lake, Texas, beginning in June 2015; - an increase in net periodic benefit cost of \$32 million; and - costs of \$10 million incurred related to the start-up of our Fairway joint venture;